elunna/nerfhack-changelog/README.md

 * Levels of erosion on an object can affect its price (Evil).
 * orcish equipment usually generates rusty and/or corroded
 * dwarvish items frequently spawn as fixed.
-* Towels cannot be worn.
-Blindfolds now must be relied upon for blinding.
+* Towels cannot be worn over the eyes - blindfolds now must be relied upon for blinding.
+* Wet towels provide 100% protection from poison gas when worn.

 ### Price Identification Nerf
 This change destroys price identification and aligns most potions, scrolls, wands, and rings to the same price (SLEX).